 Note: A critical section is a piece of code that uses shared data and should only run in one thread at a time.

 In the image above, we see four threads trying to use a synchronized method.
-At first, thread-1 and thread-4 enter the synchronized method, but thread-4 has to wait because thread-1 is in process.
+At first, thread-1 tries to enter the synchronized method, and thread-4 has to wait until thread-1 finishes.
 Once thread-1 finishes its work, then thread-4 gets a chance to enter the method and do its work.

 For example, you have a balance of ₹1000 in your bank account.
 Two threads, t1 and t2, try to withdraw ₹700 from the account at the same time.
 Then, without synchronization: